In Denmark's Election, A Shift To The Left — Unlike In Much Of Europe

 What's their secret?

 The last time Danes voted in parliamentary elections, in 2015, Europe's migration crisis was at a boiling point.
-Support for the populist, anti-immigrant Danish People's Party surged to 21 percent, a few percentage points behind the Social Democrats, but enough to help carry the current center-right coalition into power.
+Support for the populist, anti-immigrant Danish People's Party surged to 21%, a few percentage points behind the Social Democrats, but enough to help carry the current center-right coalition into power.

 Many voters supporting the Danish People's Party were former Social Democrats.
 On taking over as the Social Democrats' new leader shortly thereafter, Mette Frederiksen gave a hint of what was to come: "I know that many Danes are worried about the future," she said.
 "Worried about jobs, about open borders.
 About whether we can find a balance in immigration policy."